lumeland/lume.land/docs/core/processors.md

 order: 15
 ---

+${toc}

-A processor is a function to transform the content of pages and assets.
+A processor is a function to transform the content of pages.
 Let's see an example of a processor to minify HTML pages:

 ```js
 function minifyHTML(page) {